Illuminate your digital realm with

 BTC accepted only

-• You can get BTC here, here, here and here.
+• You can get BTC @ here, here, here and here.

-• Free shipping within North America.
+• Free express shipping within North and Central America.

-• Worldwide economy shipping available.
+• Economy worldwide shipping available.

 • Monitors will be engraved with the TXID, proper functioning is promised for 3 years from the TXID.